 The Aegean cat breed in Greece is thought to be one of the oldest in the world

-In terms of appearance, they are always bicolor, or rarely tricolor, and one of their colors is almost always white.
+In terms of appearance, they are usually bicolor or—more rarely—tricolor, and one of their colors is almost always white.
 The most common color combinations are white and black, white and ginger, and white and tabby.

-This natural breeding process means that these cats are extremely resistant to the genetic diseases that are more commonly found in cat breeds that were created from human intervention.
+This natural breeding process means that these cats are extremely resistant to the genetic diseases that are more commonly found in cat breeds created through human intervention.

 Although kept as pets, many Aegean cats are feral.
 Regardless of whether they have a home or not, felines of this breed are beloved in Greece.

 Aegean cats have medium-sized paws that have adapted well to grasping at fish swimming along in the sea, and their fur can be short yet full in the summer and a bit longer and thicker in the winter.